Book Clubs & Reading Series

 Indigenous Reading Series

-The Indigenous Reading Series is a new MSA program that centers Indigenous thinking and perspectives through reading and discussion.
+The Indigenous Reading Series is an MSA program that centers Indigenous thinking and perspectives through reading and discussion.
 Each quarter, we will examine writings that will help us build and expand a shared understanding of Indigeneity.
 Join us as we engage in collective reflection and meaning-making in order to find our places in decolonial movements.

 Latinx Book Club